Celebrating DISCOVERY and advancement of architectural education to graduates and practitioners through foreign/domestic travel-study

 - A minimum of two perspectives is required as part of the presentation, including one overall project perspective.
 Other perspective sketches are at the option of the competitor.

-- No additional digital information, links to websites, etc. are allowed.
+- No additional digital information like links to websites or videos are allowed.

 - In the tradition of the Ralph Rapson Traveling Study Fellowship Competition, hand drawing is always encouraged, but is not mandatory.

-- All submissions must be clearly labeled as “2020 Ralph Rapson Traveling Study Fellowship” on the front of each board.
+- All submissions must be clearly labeled as “2021 Ralph Rapson Traveling Study Fellowship” on the first submission.